GuillaumeEsclozas/mri-hallucination-physics/README.md

 ### Detection methods that failed

 **Energy-based OOD detection** (0.576 AUROC).
 Energy scores were designed for classification logits, not pixel-level regression.
 The score distribution for hallucinated vs clean patches overlaps almost entirely.
-Doesn't transfer to reconstruction tasks.

 **Spectral FRC** (0.432 AUROC, worse than random).
-The frequency ring correlation between reconstruction and ground truth saturates at high frequencies and the correlation direction inverts.
-Reference-free sFRC inherits this problem.
-We spent a full notebook iteration trying different ring widths and normalization schemes before concluding the metric is fundamentally unsuited for hallucination detection at these acceleration factors.
+We spent a full notebook iteration trying different ring widths and normalization schemes before concluding sFRC is fundamentally unsuited for hallucination detection at these acceleration factors.
+The frequency ring correlation saturates at high frequencies and the correlation direction inverts.

 **MC Dropout at p=0.05** (0.653 AUROC).
-The default dropout rate is too low to produce meaningful variance across forward passes.
-Higher rates (p=0.2+) would help but degrade reconstruction quality during training.
-Deep ensembles achieve the same goal (epistemic uncertainty) without this tradeoff.
+Dropout rate is too low for meaningful variance.
+Higher rates degrade reconstruction quality during training, so deep ensembles are strictly better for epistemic uncertainty.

-### DDP and infrastructure issues
+### DDP and infrastructure

-**NaN skip deadlocks DDP.** Our first training loop used `continue` to skip batches with NaN loss.
-Under DDP this hangs forever because the skipping rank never calls `backward()`, and the other ranks block on gradient allreduce.
-Fix: always call backward, let GradScaler handle inf gradients, zero out NaN contributions from the loss accumulator after the fact.
+NaN skip deadlocks DDP.
+Our first training loop used `continue` to skip NaN batches before `backward()`.
+Under DDP this hangs forever because the skipping rank never enters allreduce.
+Always call backward, let GradScaler handle inf gradients.

-**Google Drive FUSE dies under HDF5 random access.** Every training run that read directly from Drive eventually hit `OSError: Transport endpoint is not connected`.
-The FUSE mount can't handle the random read pattern of HDF5 datasets.
-Fix: always copy data to local SSD before training.
-This cost us several failed runs before we learned to never trust Drive for HDF5.
+Google Drive FUSE dies under HDF5 random access.
+Every run that read directly from Drive eventually hit `Transport endpoint is not connected`.
+Copy to local SSD before training.
+We lost several runs before learning this.

-**mp.spawn + NCCL on cloud pods.** On RunPod with PCIe-connected A40 GPUs (SYS interconnect), `mp.spawn` based benchmarking produced 0.57x "scaling" on 2 GPUs and hung on 4.
-The combination of slow inter-NUMA PCIe and mp.spawn's process management made DDP unusable.
-Switching to `torchrun` and NVLink-connected H100 SXM resolved both problems.
-Lesson: interconnect topology matters more than raw GPU power for DDP.
+mp.spawn + NCCL on cloud pods was a disaster.
+On RunPod with PCIe A40s, we got 0.57x "scaling" on 2 GPUs and hangs on 4.
+Switching to torchrun + NVLink H100s fixed everything.
+Interconnect topology matters more than raw GPU power.

-**Port conflicts in spawned processes.** Early versions called `find_free_port()` inside each child process spawned by `mp.spawn`.
-Each child found a different port, so they never connected.
-The port must be determined once in the parent and passed to all children.

-**Stale module cache in Colab.** After `%%writefile` rewrites a `.py` file, Python still imports the cached old version.
-Every rewrite needs `importlib.reload()`.
-We hit this at least three times before making it a habit.

-**Warmup LR direction confusion.** With `warmup_epochs=1`, the warmup completes by the end of epoch 1 (LR reaches peak).
-Epoch 2 starts cosine decay, so LR drops.
-Our first test asserted LR should increase from epoch 1 to epoch 2, which was backwards.
-Small thing, but representative of the kind of off-by-one reasoning that DDP scheduling requires.
+Smaller things: port must be found in the parent process (not per child), `%%writefile` needs `importlib.reload()` every time, and SequentialLR warmup completes *at* the milestone epoch (not after), so LR drops on the next one.

 </details>